 Look at a company like The Hershey Company.
 Between 2005 and 2009, the stock lost about 50% of its value, slowly declining despite profits being fine, dividends increasing, and the price-to-earnings ratio, PEG ratio, and dividend-adjusted PEG ratio all being in good shape.
 It would have been tempting to sell your stock during that fall, but you'd have been unwise to sell it or even lose a moment's sleep over it, given the company's market share and returns on capital.

 Hershey is a business that has been around for more than a century and has survived recent calamities such as the dot-com bubble and the 2007–2009 collapse.
 As of November 2020, the firm has paid dividends for 364 consecutive quarters—an uninterrupted chain of checks sent out to owners, going back generations.

 Consider this: Imagine that it is July 1985.
-Hershey is the largest chocolate company in the country, a name practically every citizen knows.
-You decide you want to buy $100,000 worth of ownership.
+Hershey is the largest chocolate company in the country, a name that practically every citizen knows.
+You decide you want to buy $100,000 worth of stock in it.
 As of November 2020, that stake would have a market value of $7.8 million, and that doesn't include dividends paid out every quarter in that period.
-This also assumes you didn't reinvest any of those dividends, buy any additional shares, or undergo stock splits.
+It also assumes that you didn't reinvest any of those dividends or buy any additional shares.
 As you can see, that's quite a return.

 Find your Hershey.
-There are often things right in front of you, things you know have a low chance of losing money over long periods of time and are no-brainers.
+There are often things right in front of you, things that you know have a low chance of losing money over long periods of time and are no-brainers.
 Take advantage of your specialized knowledge.
 Make sure you have ample diversification to protect yourself if you're wrong.
 Don't buy stocks on margin.
 It isn't that complex.
 Time and compounding will do the heavy lifting if you let them.
 You have to plant the right seeds in the right soil and then get out of the way.